mm-aditya/MLProject/README.md

 The two methods within allow us to parse and store the data inside the training and development sets.

 ## mltoolkit.py
-A suite of machine learning tools for sentiment analysis with the followint features:
+A suite of machine learning tools for sentiment analysis with the following features:

 ###### Emission Parameter
 Generate emission probability table from training data